 When you get behind the wheel of your car, you expect to turn the key and start driving.
 So, what do you do when the car won’t shift out of Park?
 While this condition can seem troubling, it doesn’t always mean that something major is wrong.

-In this article, we discuss the top three reasons that the car won’t shift from Park.
-We also show you what to do if you find yourself in this situation.
+In this article, I discuss the top three reasons that the car won’t shift from Park.
+I will also show you what to do if you find yourself in this situation.

 1. Increased Pawl Pressure